-The Explore Science: Earth & Space digital toolkit also includes some afterschool modules from Engineering is Elementary.
-These materials are better suited to older, middle school aged audiences and can also be downloaded directly.
+Another option to extend the content of the Explore Science: Earth & Space toolkit is to use the PLANETS after-school modules developed in partnership with Engineering is Elementary Engineering Everywhere.
+These materials are better suited to older, middle school aged audiences and are available for download from https://planets-stem.org.
+They can also be downloaded from the Museum of Science, Boston website.

-Worlds Apart: Engineering Remote Sensing Devices
+• Worlds Apart: Engineering Remote Sensing Devices

-An engineering and science unit in which youth are introduced to engineering and the Engineering Design Process as the group works together to engineer a solution to a remote sensing engineering challenge.
+An engineering and science unit in which youth are introduced to engineering and the engineering design process as the group works together to engineer a solution to a remote sensing engineering challenge.
 The unit is set in a real-world context of scientists exploring a newly discovered moon.
 As part of the unit, the youth learn how mirrors are used to see around objects, how light is filtered to provide specific information about minerals, and how LiDAR is used to determine topography.
-Youth work with teammates to use these technologies to engineer a remote sensing device that is able to gather information about the surface of a model Mystery Moon.
+Youth work with teammates to use these technologies to engineer a remote sensing device that is able to gather information about the surface of a model "mystery moon."
 Near the end of their design process, youth invite parents, family, and other guests to join them in a showcase of what they have learned.